Frequently Asked Questions

 No, the prices listed on the website are the actual prices you pay.
 There are no hidden fees.

-There is a 4% discount when you pay with a paper check, bank wire, or bitcoin.
+There is a 4% discount when you pay with a paper check, or bank wire.
+There is a 3% discount for Bitcoin.
 The prices shown for each product include the discount unless you select an alternative payment method.

 We are able to offer a discount to customers who pay by bank wire or paper check as those payment methods have lower associated fees than credit card/PayPal transactions.